-A student who holds a master's degree from a regionally accredited university may earn a subsequent master's degree by completing all program requirements required for the subsequent degree.
-A student may apply no more than nine credits of work from the previous degree to a subsequent degree; all coursework applied to a degree must be no more than ten years old from the time the coursework was completed.
+A student who holds a master's degree from a regionally accredited university (including the Association of Theological Schools (ATS) Commission on Accreditation; and SNU) may earn a subsequent master's degree by completing all program requirements required for the subsequent degree including the number of prescribed credit hours.
+A student may transfer up to nine credits from previous graduate coursework that is not associated with a conferred degree; a course may only be counted for one degree.
+All coursework transferred into the second degree must be no more than ten years old from the time the coursework was completed.